ben-denham/gsls/README.md

 # GSLS Quantification

-Contains source-code for experimentation with PCC, EM, and GSLS quantification methods, as used in the paper "Gain-Some-Lose-Some:
-Reliable Quantification Under General Dataset Shift".
+Contains source-code for experimentation with PCC, EM, and GSLS quantification methods, as used in the paper "Dynamic Quantification with Constrained Error Under Unknown General Dataset Shift".

 ## Dependencies